-To avoid breaking the retaining clips or damaging the memory module connectors, open and close the clips gently.
+- To avoid breaking the retaining clips or damaging the memory module connector, handle the clips gently.

-Reinstall the compute node cover (see Install the compute node cover).
+Install the compute node cover (see Install the compute node cover ).

-Reinstall the compute node (see Install a compute node in the enclosure).
+Install the compute node into the chassis (see Install the compute node in the chassis ).